 Step 4: Herbs

 Once you have addressed diet, lifestyle and nutrition, if you are still not feeling your best, then you might consider adding herbs to your routine.
 There are many herbs that support thyroid function, including Ashwaganda, Guggul, Nettle leaf, Bladderwrack and Blue Iris root.
 There are formulas available that contain the nutrients that are important for thyroid function as well as the herbs that support it.
 You can click here and here to see a couple of good examples.
-This approach gives your thyroid what it needs to work better by itself rather than simply replacing your thyroid function as you would if you simply took a thyroid hormone.
+This approach gives your thyroid what it needs to work better by itself rather than simply replacing your thyroid function as you would if you simply take thyroid hormone (see steps 7 and 8 below).

 Step 5: Homeopathy